Package org.cytoscape.work

 asynchronously in its own

-along with a user interface to
+Thread along with a user interface to

 display its progress, provide a means for the user to

-, and show information
+cancel the Task, and show information

-s thrown during its
+about any Exceptions thrown during its

 execution.

-s are executed as part of a TaskIterator
+Tasks are executed as part of a TaskIterator

-which will be passed into a TaskManager
+which will be passed into a TaskManager's execute method.

-Some hints for writing a Task
+Some hints for writing a Task:

 - Exceptions: